-The infinite complexity combined with infinite diversity (in infinite combinations) that we see in nature is by definition incomprehensible and unpredictable by man.
+The infinite complexity combined with infinite diversity (in infinite combinations) that we see in nature is by definition unpredictable by man.
 This is, at least in my view, a core truth.

 Further, I believe that when material complexity is created by man, **it cannot be predicted, but also adds an inherent instability and lack of balance.
 When this occurs, balance and stability cannot be restored without reducing complexity**… and depending on the motivation of the system’s design, this reduction often will not occur absent an external catalyst.

 Complexity (and Chaos Theory) applied to Economics

 Most people I know agree that Communism, while quite interesting in theory, cannot be applied in practice because of the realities of human nature.
 What is less obvious is that a pure free market economy cannot exist for similar reasons unless all participants share similar ethics and intent of balance rather than gain in a zero-sum game.

 Absent that shared morality, such a market must be regulated to some degree by moral men.
 Otherwise, the complexities described will emerge in a semi-organic way over time and I see no way to avoid that eventuality.